-- a.
-Identify an assignment that involves writing some type of paper.
-This written assignment should support at least one of the course objectives. - b.
-Distribute a copy of the Writing Rubric (Appendix A) to each student.
-This will identify to the student what is expected of them and how the paper will be graded. - c.
-Assess the papers using the MCC Writing Rubric Reporting Form (Appendix C).
-Only assess those criteria that are appropriate to the writing assignment.
-The results must be reported on this rubric and electronically submitted to the College at the end of the semester. - As with all assessment-related information you are required to complete, this form must be submitted electronically by the last day of the semester.
-In order to submit the form electronically you will need to save the form on your computer as a .pdf file.
-Once you have saved the form, you will send it as an attachment to Tom Morris at tomm@mesalands.edu.
-Dr. Kaatz can be contacted at either philipk@mesalands.edu or 575.461.4413 x128 if you have any guestions about your electronic submittals. - d.
+- d.
 Once you have assessed every student's written paper, identify which students have successfully completed English 102: English Composition (or equivalent) with a passing grade of A, B, or C. This can be accomplished by simply asking each student whether or not they have passed ENG 102 prior to enrolling in your course.
 If a student is presently enrolled in ENG 102 but has not completed that class by the time this paper is completed, that student will be identified as not having completed ENG 102. - e.
 Identify the total number of students achieving each proficiency level by filling in the respective criteria box (based on whether or not they have previously completed ENG 102). - f.
 You will electronically submit two forms.
 One form will report the achievement levels of all students who have not completed ENG 102.
 The second form will report the achievement levels of all students who have previously completed ENG 102. - g.
 Please fill out the top of each of the two forms fully and accurately. - h.
-Submit the two forms electronically to Tom Morris at tomm@mesalands.edu at the end of the semester.
-When submitting your attachments use the following file name format: - first initial of first name - last name - writing (indicating the assessment rubric) - course abbreviation - course number - yes or no (indicating if the students have completed ENG 102) - eng (indicating ENG 102) - for example tmorriswritingbiol211yeseng or tmorriswritingbiol211noeng - i.
-Keep a hard copy of the forms for your records.

-- 5. Complete the electronic MCC Faculty Outcomes Assessment Narrative Form (Appendix D) for each course you teach.
+Submit the two forms electronically to Tom Morris at tomm@mesalands.edu at the end of the semester. - i.
+Keep a hard copy of the forms for your records. - 4.
+Complete the electronic MCC Faculty Outcomes Assessment Narrative Form (Appendix D) for each course you teach.
 It should be noted that this form significantly differs from the previous form used during past semesters.
 Submit them via e-mail them to Tom Morris at tomm@mesalands.edu.
-This two-page form requires you to respond to the following three questions: - a.
-What did you do in the course that significantly improved student learning? - b.
-What did you do that was not successful in meeting your objectives? - c.
-What changes would you make or suggest to improve attainment of the course learning objectives?
+This two-page form requires you to respond to the following three questions: - 1) What did you do in the course that significantly improved student learning? - 2) What did you do that was not successful in meeting your objectives? - 3) What changes would you make or suggest to improve attainment of the course learning objectives?

 This form qualitatively summarizes your assessment activities during the semester.
 Since faculty use assessment to improve student learning and teaching methods from semester to semester, it is important that faculty utilize feedback from previous course offerings.
 This is referred to as "closing the loop."
-If you have not taught this course before, ask the Chair of the Student Learning Assessment Committee (Tom Morris at tomm@mesalands.edu) for copies of assessment reports turned in by previous instructors of this course.
+If you have not taught this course before, ask the Chair of the Student Learning Assessment Committee for copies of assessment reports turned in by previous instructors of this course.